JoshuaW03628/Repository-1/_posts/2022-11-4-Night@Museum.md

 ![photo]({{site.baseurl}}/images/IMG_7549.jpg)

 - this was a cool photo because it is made by someone I know and hes a Pheonix suns fan so it is funny because it relates to him.
+- The colors and the design really pop
+- I also hate the pheonix suns